Maronite Catholic Eparchy of Latakia

-The Maronite Eparchy of Latakia or Latakia of the Maronites (in Latin: Eparchia Laodicenus Maronitarum) is a Maronite Church ecclesiastical territory or eparchy of the Catholic Church in Syria.
+The Eparchy of Latakia or Latakia of the Maronites (in Latin: Eparchia Laodicenus Maronitarum) is a Maronite Church ecclesiastical territory or eparchy of the Catholic Church in Syria.
 As of 2011, there were 35,000 members.
 The current eparch is Antoine Chbeir.

 Territory and statistics

 It is immediately subject to the Maronite Catholic Patriarch of Antioch, not part of any ecclesiastical province.